ApoTheOne/gitPresentation/PITCHME.md

 How users can get started with the project
 Where users can get help with your project
 Who maintains and contributes to the project
-- What is a README file?
+---
+- What?
+Answered.
-- Importance of README files
+- Why?
+Importance of README files
 - Formats - Read.me, Readme.txt, README.md etc.
 ---
-### What?
+### Markdown
 Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML)
 ---
 #### Why Markdown?